 Eat, drink, shop and party in these hot areas of town.
 Discover cool spaces, re-imagined historic buildings and neighborhoods with Lexington's special mix of the traditional and the trendy.

 Chevy Chase.
 This neighborhood features one of the oldest and most beloved shopping districts in Lexington.
-Stop in and the no-frills Chevy Chase Inn, known locally as CCI: the oldest continually operating bar in Lexington.
+Stop in at the no-frills Chevy Chase Inn, known locally as CCI: the oldest continually operating bar in Lexington.
 This area's proximity to the University and downtown ensures that you'll find a vibrant mix of college kids, neighborhood residents and visitors in the stores and restaurants.
 Food options range from an icecream parlor to burgers and pizza to fine dining.
 Numerous small cottages have been repurposed as retail shops.

 Distillery District.
 Lexington played a significant role in the early history of Bourbon.
 The current Distillery District sprang up around the remaining buildings of historic distilleries on the west end of downtown.
 A music hall, special event spaces, art galleries, an icecream lounge, distilleries, craft beer breweries, bars and restaurants are all in full swing, making this part of town one of the most popular hubs for nightlife.Lexington's food trucks seem to gravitate to this part of town.